skadimoolam/x-doc/readme.md

 And all Contribution are appreciated.

 ### Change Log
+#### v0.06 (date)
+ - Partially implemented Version Specific Documentations
+ - Added 'postinstall' script to download a JSON file Specific for your Version of Node or IOjs
+ - Added '-m' CLI flag to display a List of all the methods of a module
+ - Replaced Colors.js with Chalk, no visual difference
+ - Added minimist to work with CLI Options and Arguments

 #### v0.0.5 (26-5-15)
  - Added support to view all the methods of a module
  - Added support for rendering Unicode '&#039;'